-The driver must be insured for towing a trailer.
-The clubs affiliated insurance does not GH3 cover the trailer whilst being towed.
+The driver must personally ensure their vehicle for towing a trailer.
+The clubs affiliated insurance does not cover the trailer whilst being towed.
+Drivers to check that their insurance is valid for towing the trailer.

 The max length of trailer towed behind a vehicle to 3500kg is 7m. (this doesn't include the A frame that attached the trailer to the car) Overhanging loads 1-2m will require a high visibility flag.